OMMediaGroupFileRepos/ZionDash/README.md

-# OMM-Panel
+# ZionDash
-**A NodeJS Panel to easily manage your nodejs projects. built by OfficieelMika and Hebbinkpro This repo is an maintained version of [Hebbinkpro's HP-Panel](https://github.com/Hebbinkpro/HP-Panel)**
+**A NodeJS Panel to easily manage your nodejs projects.

 # Join our [Discord server](https://officieelmika.nl/discord) for more information and ideas for the project.

 ## Features

 - Windows and Linux support
-- MacOS has database issues, we don't support it currently. we prefer Linux for an good quallity (vms are an option, note that this may cause lagg if you don't give it enough resources!)
 - You can run all types of nodejs projects
 - Project import (zips)
 - Panel to start/stop your projects and see their consoles